wachterjohannes/debug-mcp-prompts/README.md

 **⚠️ PROTOTYPE - FOR TESTING AND DISCUSSION PURPOSES ONLY**

-**This repository contains only bootstrap files and documentation.
-No actual implementation code is included.
-This is a prototype to facilitate discussion and planning for the prompt templates.**

 ---

 Code generation prompts for Symfony development, providing structured templates for creating console commands and other components.